Frequently Asked Questions

 4. If the adopter rents their property written approval from the landlord must be obtained.Animal Care & Control provides the spay/neuter for all previously unaltered animals adopted from our facility.
 If previously unvaccinated the followings vaccines are provided and are included in the adoption fees; rabies, distemper/parvo, and deworming.For an additional fee the following tests/services may be performed for your adopted pet; microchipping, heartworm test, and feline leukemia test.

 Animal Control frequently receives underage puppies and kittens.
 Since state law prohibits the sale or adoption of animals under the age of 8 weeks, whenever possible Animal Control will accept foster families or volunteers to assist with getting the puppies and kittens to adoption age.
 Animal Control also works with various rescue groups to take in these animals and care for them until they are of legal adoption age.

 Every stray animal, unless the viewing galleries are full, that is deemed adoptable will be available for viewing in the facility's Feline and Canine Galleries.
 Anyone interested in adopting an animal may complete an adoption screening at the shelter.

-*The veterinarian for the Rabies Clinic leaves promptly at 3:00 pm.
+The veterinarian for the Rabies Clinic leaves promptly at the designated end time.
 Depending on line length Animal Control may conclude the line at an appropriate time to ensure all individuals remaining in line receive the services.
-We apologize for any inconvenience."
+We apologize for any inconvenience.